 Q: What is quarantine?

-A: Quarantine is when a person is asked to stay home for 14 days due to exposure to a positive case of COVID.
+A: Quarantine is when a person is asked by a public health official (JCDHE) to stay home for 5-10 days due to exposure to a positive case of COVID-19.

-A: Isolation is when a person is asked to stay home for 10 days due to having the signs/symptoms of COVID, testing positive for COVID, or being exposed to a positive case of COVID and subsequently developing symptoms.
-A doctor’s note with a diagnosis of something other than COVID and/or a negative test can eliminate the need to isolate.
+A: Exclusion is when a person is asked to stay home for 5-10 days due to having the signs/symptoms of COVID-19, testing positive for COVID-19, or being a presumed positive case of COVID-19.

 Q: What if a student gets sick at school?

 A: The student will be evaluated by the nurse.
-If the student is showing signs/symptoms of COVID that cannot be attributed to another cause, he/she will be placed in the CARE Room until a parent/guardian can pick them up per JCDHE protocols.
-Students with COVID symptoms will be asked to stay home for 10 days.
-Students may return prior to the 10 days with a doctor’s note and/or a negative COVID test.
+If the student is showing signs/symptoms of COVID-19 that cannot be attributed to another cause, a parent/guardian will be requested to pick them up per JCDHE guidance.

 Q: How will spacing in the halls, lunchroom, bathroom, recess, and classroom be observed?